 Execution and Return of Consent.
 The Property Owner would appreciate your Financial Institution executing the attached Consent to Consent to Participate in Pennsylvania C-PACE and returning it to the undersigned at your earliest convenience.

 Very truly yours,

-BY: (signature):
+BY: (signature) :

-PROPERTY OWNER NAME:
+PROPERTY OWNER NA MF:

-MAILING ADDRESS (if different than Property addre ess):
+different than Property address):

 Mortgage/Lien Holder Acknowledgement to C-PACE Payments